vrutik2809/AlgoTreasure/pages/v1/Home.md

 notoc: true
 ---

 Welcome to the AlgoTreasure!
-It's a Treasure where you can find various **Data Structures and Algorithms** implemented in various approaches in different languages.
+It's a Treasure where one can find various **Data Structures and Algorithms** implemented in various approaches in different languages.